AyyanNadeem01/AyyanNadeem01/README.md

 🛠️ Constantly learning new technologies and frameworks
 🌱 Currently exploring Data Science and Machine Learning
 🎯 Focused on building clean, scalable, and user-friendly applications
+🔐 Enthusiastic about Authentication Systems like OAuth & JWT
 🗣️ Love to talk tech – feel free to reach out!

 ---